Consensys/doc.teku/docs/HowTo/Voluntary-Exit.md

 A voluntary exit is when a validator chooses to stop performing its duties, and exits the beacon chain permanently.

+To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.

+!!! danger

     A validator cannot rejoin the network once it voluntarily exits.
-Its funds will be frozen until the withdrawal process is implemented.

-To voluntarily exit, the validator must continue performing its validator duties until successfully exited to avoid penalties.

 !!! important